masabbah-97/ADM-HW2/README.md

 3. __`README.md`__:
             > this file that you are reading.
 4. __`functions.py`__:
-            > In this file there are all the codes collected in functions, that we used to arrive to the answer written in the Notebook.jpynb file.
+            > In this file there are all the codes collected in functions, that we used to arrive to the answer at the question 1 to 8 written in the Notebook.jpynb file.
 5. __`AQ2.jpynb`__:
             > In this file there is the answer to the algorithmic question number 2.
 ATTENTION: the answer to the algorithmic question number 1 it is in the Notebook.jpynb file.